GSG-K3/React-Native-workshop/RN-Elements.md

 ```
 import your Home page in to your App function and see if you need to add anything else

-now .... we have to move on, learn more about Navigating Between Screens.
+now .... we have to move on,to learn more .